enessefacetin/database-per-tenant/README.md

 ## Description
+This project simulates a web api that has 3 tenants.
+Each tenant has its own database.
+The web api is a simple CRUD for a product entity.
+The web api is implemented with .NET Core 5.

 You can clone this project and use docker to try it.
 To run with docker:
 > docker-compose up -d